sesamesoftware/DeploymentGuide/guides/computeProvisioning.md

 ![running](../images/computinfo.png)

 * Copy the public IP address
-* In a txt file create a URL with the following pattern `http://{ip address}:8080/rj`
+* In a text file, create a URL with the following pattern `http://{ip address}:8080/rj`
   * Replace {IP address} with the public IP address